 Very happy with the results.

 During the event, I made sure the video recording had optimal white balance.
+Made sure that I didn’t blow out highlights and at the same time allow for enough detail in the shadows.
 I used a safety channel for the audio.
+The band and audience can get quite loud and a safety channel can make sure you have great sound and no clipping.
 Then after importing the video, I only had to do slight exposure adjustments and coloring.
 To conclude, the video only needed a slight increase in exposure and a little less warm white balance.
-Obviously, very happy using S-Cinetone for a concert.
+Obviously, very happy using Sony’s S-Cinetone for a concert.